juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Mall_Game_Mechanics.md

 - Players find that store
 - Store reveals next clue or code
 - Example: "Character says 'Apple', go to Apple store, find code on sign"
+- Video mentions going somewhere in mall where you can see 2 fruit stores.
+Apple & Mangoes are across from each other.
+- Video mentions stores that relate to royalty: Queenie and another store has a crown in the logo, unexpectedly.

 **Character Mentions Unit Number:**
 - Video character says unit number